Our residential leasehold solicitors are experts in lease extensions, enfranchisements, right to manage and absent landlord matters.

 Also known as informal or voluntary lease extensions, non-statutory lease extensions may prove easier than the statutory process.

-Leasehold enfranchisement is a joint process in which a group of leaseholders compel their landlord to sell them their share of freehold.
+Collective purchase of freehold is a joint process in which a group of leaseholders compels the landlord to sell them their share of freehold.

 We help leaseholders exercise their right to manage without having to prove any fault on the part of the landlord.